 US intervention in Cambodia sparked a new wave of anti-war protests across the United States.

 Richard Nixon made his ‘pitiful, helpless giant’ speech to explain US action in Cambodia.

 Four student protesters were killed by the National Guard at Kent State University, Ohio during an anti-war protest.

 Around 80,000 people attended a peaceful anti-war rally at the Ellipse, Washington.

 The North Vietnamese presented an 8-point peace plan at the Paris Peace Conference but the talks remained at stalemate.

 Lam Son Offensive

 30,000 ARVN invaded Laos with orders to retreat if the death toll reached 3,000.
-They retreated before they were halfway to their destination.
+That target was reached and they retreated before they were halfway to their destination.

 1971 (29th March)